RoodraKanwar/RoodraKanwar/README.md

 # Roodra Pratap Kanwar

-👋 Hi, I'm a passionate Data Scientist and Machine Learning Engineer with a strong background in Big Data, AI, and cloud technologies.
-I specialize in building scalable data pipelines, optimizing machine learning models, and leveraging AI to solve real-world problems.
-I have a Master's Degree in Computer Science with specilization in Big Data from Simon Fraser University and I am always eager to explore new challenges and contribute to innovative projects.
+👋 Hi, I am a data enthusiast by day and a superhero by night.
+Psych!
+I wish I were that cool.
+Only the former part is true, which is still pretty cool!
+I believe in constant learning, and it is an essential part of being a productive data enthusiast.
+I have a master's degree in Computer Science from Simon Fraser University, specializing in Big Data.
+Moreover, I firmly believe that knowledge is transfer learning (pun intended!), and what I have gained, I plan to reflect back to the data community.
+I am always eager to explore new challenges and contribute to innovative projects.

 ## 🛠️ Technical Skills